Workrunner/workrunner.github.io/en/pages/ui.md

 e-mail address of user.

 __Language__
-You can change user language in the Emakin.
+You can change user language in the Workrunner.
 Users will see language and same time language cultural on the brackets in there.
 Language cultural options will help to use to users for them language specific formatting like numbers, dates etc.

 __Themes__
 Themes option provide to change color style of user interface.